alans123s/alans123s/README.md

 - 👋 Hi, I’m Alan S. Santandrea, I am Control and Automation Engineering undergraduate student focused on A.I solutions.

 - 👀 I’m interested in all the Big Data study fields.
-- 🌱 I’m currently learning Data Science and analysis, Deep Neural Networks and Machine Learning in genral
+- 🌱 I’m currently learning Data Science and analysis, Deep Neural Networks and Machine Learning in general.

 - 💞️ I’m looking to collaborate on Data Analitycs and creation of altomatic systems using A.I.